Vinay-Basargekar/TinPaws/README.md

 ## Text:

-Meet new and interesting dogs nearby.
+Meet new cats nearby, because every whisker tells a story.

 Easy to use.
-So easy to use, even your dog could do it.
+So simple, even your cat could master it.

 Elite Clientele.
-We have all the dogs, the greatest dogs.
+We have all the cats, the most majestic cats.

 Guaranteed to work.
-Find the love of your dog's life or your money back.
+Find the love of your cat's nine lives or your money back.

-"I no longer have to sniff other dogs for love.
-I've found the hottest Corgi on TinDog.
-Woof."
+"I no longer have to chase mice for companionship.
+I've found the coolest Siamese on TinPaws.
+Meow."
-Pebbles, New York

-A Plan for Every Dog's Needs
-Simple and affordable price plans for you and your dog.

-Chihuahua
+Simba, Pune

+Don't let your cat miss out on the purrfect connection Join TinPaws and let your feline friend find companionship in the most convenient way possible!

+Tabby
 $0/mo
-5 Matches Per Day
+5 Laser Pointer Matches Per Day
-10 Messages Per Day
+10 Meow Messages Per Day
 Unlimited App Usage

-Labrador
+Siamese
 $15/mo
-Unlimited Matches
+Unlimited Naptime Matches
-Unlimited Messages
+Unlimited Purr Messages
 Unlimited App Usage

-Mastiff
+Maine Coon
 $29/mo
-Pirority Listing
+Priority Sunbeam Listing
-Unlimited Matches & Messages
+Unlimited Matches & Purrfect Messages
 Unlimited App Usage